 Lumbar Lordosis:

-• Dorsal Wedging: When the anterior part of the vertebral bodies and disks is longer than the posterior, it increases the lordosis angle, contributing to a more pronounced curve.
+Back Wedging: When the front of the bones and discs is longer than the back, it deepens the curve.

 It’s essential to differentiate between lordosis and kyphosis when addressing spinal issues.
 While lordosis refers to the inward curve of the lower back, kyphosis involves an outward curve in the upper back.
-Misidentifying these conditions can lead to inappropriate treatment.
+Failing to ID these conditions can lead to the wrong treatment.

 Key Differences: